bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

   /**
-   * @return true if the crowdsale has raised enough money to be a succes */ function isMinimumGoalReached() public constant returns (bool reached) {
+   * @return true if the crowdsale has raised enough money to be a succes */
+  // BK Ok
+  function isMinimumGoalReached() public constant returns (bool reached) {
+    // BK Ok
     return weiRaised >= minimumFundingGoal;
   }

   /**
    * Check if the contract relationship looks good.
    */
+  // BK NOTE - This function is unused and redundant, and not used in any other TokenMarket contracts
+  // BK Ok
   function isFinalizerSane() public constant returns (bool sane) {
+    // BK Ok
     return finalizeAgent.isSane();
   }

   /**
    * Check if the contract relationship looks good.
    */
+  // BK NOTE - This function is unused and redundant, and not used in any other TokenMarket contracts
+  // BK Ok
   function isPricingSane() public constant returns (bool sane) {
+    // BK Ok
     return pricingStrategy.isSane(address(this));
   }